adityasinghania3802/HoroscopeAPI/README.md

 - Signs up and logs in users
 - Auto-detects zodiac sign from birthdate
 - Returns a daily horoscope and a 7‑day history
+- I have used Copilot while coding (AI Tool).

 ### Prerequisites